 Here are a few things you can expect if you will be worshipping with us in-person:

 - In order to comply with the Governor's recent decision, we are asking everyone to wear masks if they are able.
 If you have a medical condition that prevents you from wearing a mask, you do not need to wear one.
 If you are not wearing a mask, we will assume this is the case and will not question anyone.
-The First Impressions Team will have a limited number of masks available if you need one.
+The First Impressions Team has masks available if needed.

 How should I respond spiritually to the coronavirus (COVID-19)?